aliyun/terraform-provider-alicloud/website/docs/d/common_bandwidth_packages.html.markdown

   * `isp` - ISP of the Common Bandwidth Package.
   * `creation_time` - Time of creation.
   * `public_ip_addresses` - Public ip addresses that in the Common Bandwidth Pakcage.
+  * `resource_group_id` - The Id of resource group which the common bandwidth package belongs.
 ## Public ip addresses Block

   The public ip addresses mapping supports the following: